GemmyPhan/GeekHunter/README.md

 # GeekHunter
 Geek Registration System
 GeekHunter project from Gemmy Phan has been done.
-I
 Using GRS a recruitment agent should be able to:
-- Register a new candidate:
+--- Register a new candidate:
 + First name / Last name
 + Select technologies candidate has experience in from the predefined list
 - View all candidates